Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Georgia

 UGA requires all drone operations on campus property to be approved by the Office of Security and Emergency Preparedness.
-Operators must submit a UAS Request Form and comply with FAA regulations.
-Sanford Stadium TFR applies during game days.
+Sanford Stadium operates under federal stadium TFR during home game days (3-nautical-mile, 3,000-foot-MSL exclusion from 1 hour before to 1 hour after).

 Georgia Institute of Technology

-Georgia Tech requires all UAS operations on campus to be approved by the Environmental Health & Safety department.
-Active drone research programs operate under FAA Certificate of Waiver or Authorization (COA).
-Bobby Dodd Stadium TFR is in effect during football events.
+Georgia Tech requires all UAS operations on campus to be approved by the Environmental Health & Safety (EH&S) department.
+Active drone research programs operate under FAA Certificate of Authorization (COA).
+Bobby Dodd Stadium sits under federal stadium TFR during Georgia Tech home football games.

 YesEnvironmental Health & Safety